Pometry/Raphtory/docs/reference/graphql/graphql_API.md

 <td valign="top"><a href="#nodes">Nodes</a>!</td>
 <td>

-query (optionally a subset of) the nodes in the graph
+Gets (optionally a subset of) the nodes in the graph.

 </td>
 </tr>